The Best Homemade Lava Lamp | Density Experiment

-However, they will add up to something that’s even more fun.
+However, they will add up to something that’s more fun.
+This difference in density is the foundation of the fascinating Lava Lamp Science Experiment.

 Lava lamp in a glass using water, oil and blue food coloring